MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Register-PSSessionConfiguration.md

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS